blaurt/todo_trf/todo_backend/README.md

 # Other notes:
 - api-first - you can utilize swagger or any other tool to use the application
 - healthcheck endpoint is available at `/api/v1/health`
-- the app has basis for CQRS approach, which allows it to be easily divided in 2 separate apps\processes: one for read, and other one for write requests
+- the app has basis for CQRS approach, which allows it to be easily divided in 2 separate apps: one for read, and other one for write requests
+- CQRS commands\queries are placed alongside their corresponding handlers for easier navigation in the codebase
 - each command\query adopts Value-Object behavior (self validation)
 - logger can be used either explicitly, via DI, or implicitly - via @withLogger decorator.
 Decorator logs method's arguments, returned result, and raised exception (in case of failure)
 - all logs always contain `trace-id` property, which allows logs to be quired for a single request\flow
 - authentication is done with JWT tokens.
 Currently, there is no feature to blacklist\invalidate tokens.
 - application verifies its configuration on start, to fail fast in case of any misconfiguration
+- all data removal follows "soft-delete" approach

+# Things to do next:
+- finish backend api tests
+- add tools for monitoring & logs (ELK, Graphana&Loki)
+- split app into 2 ones, to separate read & write operations
+- add reset\forgot password flow
+- add email confirmation
+- move email confirmation in a separate app, which should be a queue consumer (RabbitMQ\SQS\Bull)
+- add JWT-token blacklist
+- implement admin-api